 The Samuel and Eileen Gluyas Fellowship was established in 1980 by a bequest to the University under the will of Samuel Laurie Gluyas of the sum of $150,000, which constitutes the Gluyas Bequest Fund.

-The value of the scholarship will be determined from time to time, but will usually be the value of a Postgraduate Stipend, plus $4,000 shall be made available to the School of Biomedical Sciences to assist with expenses relating to a Fellow's research.
+The value of the scholarship will be determined from time to time, but will usually be the value of a Postgraduate Stipend, plus $4,000 shall be made available to assist with expenses relating to a Fellow's research.